twitter/finatra/source/user-guide/build-new-thrift-server/controller.markdown

 ## Thrift Controller Basics
 ===============================

 A *Thrift Controller* is an implementation of your thrift service.
-To create the controller, extend the `com.twitter.finatra.thrift.Controller` trait and mix-in the [Scrooge](http://twitter.github.io/scrooge/)-generated `BaseServiceIface` trait for your service.
+To create the controller, extend the [`c.t.finatra.thrift.Controller`](https://github.com/twitter/finatra/blob/develop/thrift/src/main/scala/com/twitter/finatra/thrift/Controller.scala) trait and mix-in the [Scrooge](http://twitter.github.io/scrooge/)-generated `BaseServiceIface` trait for your service.
 Scrooge generates a `ServiceIface` which is a case class containing a `Service` for each thrift method over the corresponding `Args` and `Result` structures for the method that extends from the `BaseServiceIface` trait.
 E.g,

 ```scala
 case class ServiceIface(